rayrfan/Fanray/README.md

   - User name
   - Password

-The user name and password are created on the blog setup page.
+The login credentials here are created on the blog setup page.

 ## Shortcodes